kbowden1800/bouncing-box/README.md

     points = 0;
     speed = 10;

+These values will continuously be recalculated throughout our program.
 We will be using the following jQuery functions to make use of these changing variables.
 Add them below your new variables:

-    box.css('left', position);      // changes the 'left' css property of the box to value of var position box.text(points);               // changes the text of the box to display the value of var points
+    box.css('left', position);      // moves the box to the x-coordinate of <position> box.text(points);               // changes the text of the box to display the value of <points>

+- `position` is the x-coordinate of our box.
 The box.css() function changes the `left` css property of our box element to the value stored in `position`.
 Change the value of the `position` variable to `100` and watch the box move!

-The property is called "left" because it measures the distance from the left side of the screen.
-So, as we increase the value of `position`, the box will move to the right (and away from the left side of the screen).
+*The property is called "left" because it measures the distance from the left side of the screen.
+So, as we increase the value of `position`, the box will move to the right (and away from the left side of the screen).*

-The box.text() function changes the text content of our box element.
+- The box.text() function changes the text content of our box element.
 Change the `points` variable and watch how it changes the points displayed.

 Remember these functions - we'll be using them shortly!